henry2004y/KeyNotes/contents/flr.md

 \end{aligned}
 $$ {#eq:flr_box_displacement_b1z}

+This equation set is equivalent to @eq:mhd_cold_b_wave.
 The first two equations are the $x$ and $y$ component of the momentum equation, and the last equation is the magnetic field advection equation (Faraday's law + Ohm's law).
 Recall that $B_{1z}$ is the compressional perturbation to the ambient magnetic field.
-Then on the RHS of the second equation, it is the azimuthal gradient in the fast compressional mode $\partial B_{1z}/\partial y$ that drives the response in the azimuthal place displacement $\xi_y$.
+Then on the RHS of the second equation, it is the azimuthal gradient in the fast mode $\partial B_{1z}/\partial y$ that drives the response in the azimuthal place displacement $\xi_y$.
 It is like the LHS is a simple harmonic oscillator and the RHS is the forcing term.
 Recall that we are seeking for solutions of the form $e^{i(k_y y + k_z z - \omega t)}$.
-From here we can see that
+From here we can see that:

 * if $k_y=0$ for the fast mode, then there are no azimuthal gradients to drive FLRs and hence you get no wave coupling;
 * if $k_y \rightarrow \infty$, then $\xi_y \rightarrow 0$ and $\xi_x$ describes a decoupled poloidal Alfvén wave.